Nesting Boxes Overview

 First and foremost, there can be no rodenticides (rodent poison) used on a property while owl boxes are installed.
 If rodenticides have been used (inside or outside), please stop immediately and remove them.
 Boxes can then be installed after 3 months of none-use.
 Rodenticides are ultimately counterproductive and are incredibly destructive to wildlife.
 Please click HERE for more information on rodenticides.

 Each species has a different preferred habitat.
 Barn Owls are generally found in or near open fields and meadows, but sometimes nest quite close to humans in urban areas as well, especially when open spaces are within a few miles.
 Western Screech Owls are generally found in oak woodlands, especially near streams or creeks.
 They too have been found nesting quite close to human habitations - even in attics and under eaves.
 A good nesting cavity is hard to find!
 Great Horned Owls (they are the ones that hoot!) do not use nest boxes - they take over previously constructed nests of hawks or ravens.

 How to purchase HOP nesting boxes:

 Interested in a nesting box for your property?
 Start by filling our owl box request form for either residential or agricultural use.
 Once we have reviewed your property information we will contact you to let you know what boxes are appropriate for your location.

-Our fully constructed nesting boxes can be picked up in Ross, CA. Please, let us know if you have questions about installation, box management or cleaning services.
+Our fully constructed nesting boxes can be picked up in Marin County, CA. Please, let us know if you have questions about installation, box management or cleaning services.
 Self installation, care and maintenance instructions can also be found under the specific box pages (Barn Owl Boxes, Screech Owl etc).